AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 {% endtab %}
 {% endtabs %}

-You can easily implement custom behavior.
+It is easy to implement custom error handling behavior.
-The single method to implement provides the exception, the event that was handled, and a reference to the handler that was handling the message.
+The error handling method to implement provides the exception, the event that was handled, and a reference to the handler that was handling the message.
 You can choose to retry, ignore or rethrow the exception.
-In the latter case, the exception bubbles up to the Processor level.
+In the latter case, the exception will bubble up to the event processor level.

 ### Exceptions during processing

-Exceptions that occur outside of the scope of a single Event Handler, or have bubbled up from there, are handled by the ErrorHandler.
+Exceptions that occur outside of the scope of an event handler, or have bubbled up from there, are handled by the ErrorHandler.
-The default behavior depends on the Processor implementation:
+The default behavior depends on the processor implementation:

-The `TrackingEventProcessor` goes into Error Mode, where it will retry processing the Event using an incremental back-off period, starting at 1 second, doubling after each attempt until a maximum wait time of 60 seconds per attempt is achieved.
+A `TrackingEventProcessor` will go into Error Mode.
+Then, it will retry processing the event using an incremental back-off period.
+It will start at 1 second and double after each attempt until a maximum wait time of 60 seconds per attempt is achieved.
-This back-off time will ensure that if another node is able to process events successfully, it has the opportunity to claim the token required to process the event.
+This back-off time ensures that if another node is able to process events successfully, it will have the opportunity to claim the token required to process the event.

-The `SubscribingEventProcessor` will have the exception bubble up to the publishing component of the Event, allowing it to deal with it, accordingly.
+The `SubscribingEventProcessor` will have the exception bubble up to the publishing component of the event, allowing it to deal with it, accordingly.

-To customize the behavior, you can configure an Error Handler on the Processor level.
+To customize the behavior, you can configure an error handler on the event processor level.

 {% tabs %}
 {% tab title="Axon Configuration API" %}